-The company leases various equipment and installations, IT equipment, cars and other items from third parties under non-cancellable lease agreements.
+The Company leases various equipment and installations, IT equipment, cars and other items from third parties under non-cancellable lease agreements.
 The lease agreements vary in duration, termination clauses and renewal options.
-The average incremental borrowing rate applied is 2.1 per cent as per 31 December 2019.
+The average incremental borrowing rate applied is 2.0 per cent as per 31 December 2020.

 As from 2019 the lease liabilities in the balance sheet include leases that were formerly classified as operational less exempted leases (i.e. short term leases and low value leases).
-The operational lease liabilities in 2018 were shown as offbalance lease commitments.